samrogerrs/MTRX2700-Assignment-2/README.md

 ### **Testing**

-Buffer Overflow: In the case of an overflow, the overflow triggers a check of the processing and trasnmitting flags so that it can be sent immediately to be processed.
-It should be noted that anything after the 63 characters is lost, as the new active buffer is cleared to receive new input and the buffer swap can only occur if both active and processing are ready.
+Buffer Overflow: Our code prevents buffer overflow rather than instigating something like a wrap-around (which might jumble the data and lead to an invalid message anyway).
+If buffer overflow occurs it assumes the message was invalid, and transmits back a message to send a shorter string.
+It then resets the buffer index and clears the buffer so that new information can be received.
+As such, only valid inputs will be stored and processed.

-Multiple Buffer Overlows: The buffers will swap as per usual, storing the first 63 characters of each string and discarding the rest of the information.
+Multiple Buffer Overlows: No information is swapped into the processing buffer, as it clears the invalid input each time and sends an automatice error message each time.

 Whitespace: Stores without issue